BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

     a_file_system_path = "/The/Path/To/The/File/Or/Directory"

 .. _GenerateColorTableParameter:
-.. py:class:: GenerateColorTableParameter
+.. py:class:: GenerateColorTableParameter (Updated v1.2.6)

-   **NOTE: THIS API WAS RECENTLY UPDATED**

    This parameter is used specifically for the  :ref:`simplnx.GenerateColorTableFilter() <GenerateColorTableFilter>` filter.
 This parameter represents a **string** value that corresponds to an RGB Preset Name and can be instantiated using a simple python string type.